Arthur S. Adams

 Arthur Stanton Adams (July 1, 1896 – November 18, 1980) was an American academic who served as the eighth president of the University of New Hampshire.
 He also served as Assistant Dean of Engineering and Director of the Engineering Science Management War Training Program and Provost at Cornell University.
-In 1948, he was appointed the eighth president of the University of New Hampshire in Nashua, New Hampshire.
+In 1948, he was appointed the eighth president of the University of New Hampshire in Durham, New Hampshire.

 He was chairman of the Reserve Forces Policy Board at the United States Department of Defense from 1953 to 1955.
 From 1962 to 1965, he served as the second president of the Salzburg Global Seminar, a non-profit organization based in Salzburg, Austria, whose mission is to challenge current and future leaders to develop creative ideas for solving global problems.
 Dr. Adams co-authored The Development of Physical Thought and Fundamentals of Thermodynamics.